aecwells/hwautomation/README.md

 # Open in your browser: <http://localhost:5000>
 ```

-The web GUI provides a modern dashboard for device management, workflow orchestration, and system monitoring.
+The web GUI provides a modern dashboard for device management, workflow orchestration, and system monitoring with an enhanced modular architecture and improved status indicators.

 ## Features